jschuh/klipper-macros/README.md

 [custom LCD menus]](#lcd-menus) will also replace the temperature controls with non-scaling versions.
 If you use the stock menus you'll get scaled values.*

+### Kinematics

+#### `G28`

+Extends the `G28` command to add lazy homing by not re-homing already homed axes when the `O` argument is included.
+See Klipper `G28` documentation for general information and detail on the other arguments.

+* `O` - Omits axes from the homing procedure if they are already homed.

 ### Layer Triggers

 Provides the capability to run user-specified g-code commands at arbitrary layer